What is the Gender Pay Gap?

 - Prefer Not to Answer

-Only respondents who chose exactly one of the above were included in our analysis of the gender pay gap by race.
+Only respondents who chose exactly one of the above were included in our analysis by race.

 What to do about the gender pay gap

 When it comes to closing the gender pay gap, the first step is to acknowledge the challenges.
 Fortunately, employers can make an impact by prioritizing pay equity.
-Pay transparency laws can also help to close the gender pay gap.
+Pay transparency laws can also help.
 This is because pay transparency forces organizations to grapple with pay equity problems.
-Previous research by Payscale has shown that pay transparency does close the gender pay gap, at least for the controlled pay gap.
+Previous research by Payscale has shown that pay transparency does close the gap, at least for the controlled pay gap.